Book of the Consulate of the Sea: Influence and impact

 The expansion of the Catalan Navy and its commercial and maritime supremacy meant that the Book of the Consulate of the Sea was respected throughout the Mediterranean and up into the Atlantic.
-Based originally on the maritime customs of Barcelona and supplemented by the Valencia Consulate of the Sea, the Book of the Consulate of the Sea laid the basis for all subsequent Mediterranean maritime customs.
+Based originally on the maritime customs of Barcelona and supplemented by the Valencia Consulate of the Sea, the Book of the Consulate of the Sea laid the basis for all subsequent Mediterranean maritime customs, and later the International Maritime Laws.

 Originally written in Catalan, the Book of the Consulate of the Sea was translated into Italian, French, English, Castilian and other languages, and for centuries was the basis of merchant marine legislation in many countries, even up to modern times.

 An annex of the book contains Barcelona's ordinances of 1435 on marine insurance.
 The wide circulation of the book helped spread these ordinances throughout Europe.

-The Nueva Planta decrees (1707–1716) entirely suppressed the Consulates of the Sea in Mediterranean Coast, except in Mallorca and Barcelona.
+The Nueva Planta decrees (1707–1716) appart from prohibiting the catalan language, it entirely suppressed all catalan governing structures, including the Consulates of the Sea in Mediterranean Coast, except in Mallorca and Barcelona.
 The latter did not usually act in interference with the Bourbon laws.
 The rules of the Book of the Consulate of the Sea were active in Spain until 1829, when they were replaced by the Spanish code of commerce, inspired by French law.

 Several European countries continued to use these ordinances until the eighteenth century.
 In 1874 Sir Travers Twiss translated them into English for reasons of utility, in the early twentieth century a court in the United States denied an action on the grounds of its not being supported by the Consulate of the Sea, and in March 1937 the Court of Appeal of Alexandria quoted a chapter of the book in its judgment.

 Editions

+First mention 1231 and 1283

+The catalan Customs Consulate were explicitly based on the Usus at consuetudo Maris according to the privilege of founding of the December 1 of 1283, which was a juridic set of maritime practices (Usus Maris) based on a written legal text (Consuetudo Maris) and both together would be the jurídicomarítima tradition of the western Mediterranean. is documented that the text was already in Catalonia, as it was in Vic 1231, and was incorporated in Catalan in the 'Custom of Tortosa in 1272.